arokettu/php-random-polyfill/README.md

 ## Requirements

 * PHP 7.1
-* GMP extension is strongly recommended
+* GMP extension is strongly recommended on PHP 7

 ## Installation